AldosAC/Boilerplate/README.md

     npm run build-dev

-Serve the app with live-server
+Leave that terminal window running.
+In a separate terminal window, serve the app with live-server

     npm start